ansys/pymechanical/doc/source/user_guide_session/index.rst

     )

 If ``batch`` option is set ``True`` the Mechanical launches without GUI.
-The ``cleanup_on_exit`` option decides whether product exits at then end of the PyMechanical script or not.
+The ``cleanup_on_exit`` option decides whether product exits at the end of the PyMechanical script or not.

 .. note::
    ``version`` argument is used only if PyPIM is configured.
 For general cases, use ``exec_file``